danfuzz/samizdat/doc/language-guide/01-basics.md

 or other, while *within* a statement most of the text is part of an expression.
-The distinction is that statements can only appear at the "top level" of a program or function definition, while expressions can directly contain other expressions, bottoming out at simple "atoms" such as variable names and literal constant values (such as numbers and strings).
+The distinction is that statements can only appear at the "top level" of a program or function definition, while expressions can directly contain other expressions, bottoming out at simple "terms" such as variable names and literal constant values (such as numbers and strings).